mehrdadrad/cput/README.md

 # cput
-the cput tool works as client and server. it generates UDP traffic and measures UDP packet loss also it measures TCP round-trip time between end points. the output / statistics can be realtime or json so you can integrate with you script quickly.
+the cput tool works as client and server. it generates UDP traffic and measures UDP packet loss also it measures TCP round-trip time between two end points. the output / statistics can be realtime or json so you can integrate with your script quickly.
 ![topo](/docs/imgs/cput_diagram.png?raw=true "cput")

 Client Side